d28035203/boolean-playground/README.md

-# Boolean Playground
+# Gate Garden

-Clicky **2-input logic gates** in the browser.
+**** Digital Logic Design — combinational gates.

-AND, OR, XOR, NAND, NOR — truth table updates live.
-Digital logic practice without the hardware kit.
+2-input AND / OR / XOR / NAND / NOR with a live truth table in the browser.

-Open `index.html` in a browser.
+Open `index.html`.

-MIT · 2018–2019
+MIT · practice project